btframework/RxJoy/README.md

 # RxJoy
 RX as Joystick

-More information ca be found there: https://madhobbyist.blogspot.com/p/blog-page_11.html
+More information can be found there: https://madhobbyist.blogspot.com/p/blog-page_11.html